MihaiDragutescu/Servio/README.md

 [(Back to top)](#table-of-contents)

-1. Clone the repository to your local machine or by downloading the repository as a ZIP file.
+1. Clone the repository to your local machine or download the repository as a ZIP file.
 2. Open the project with Android Studio.
 3. Connect your Android device to your computer using a USB cable.
 4. In Android Studio, click on the "Run" button in the toolbar.